How old is your furnace?

 If you are interested in learning more about our maintenance program, coupons, updates, or arm yourself with the knowledge you need when it comes time to replace, enter your information below:

 How have you & your family been feeling?

-Furnaces as they age run the risk of developing cracks in the heat exchanger inside your furnace.
-Carbon monoxide, if present, could leak into your home undetected.
+Furnaces as they age run the risk of developing cracks in the heat exchanger possibly leaking carbon monoxide into your home undetected.
 Signs of this may be frequent headaches, a burning feeling in nose or eyes, nausea, disorientation, flu-like symptoms.
 Should you experience any of these, air out your house, open a window to the furnace room and immediately call a gas service technician.
-Cracks in the heat exchanger can occur undetected which is why no one advises waiting until they occur.

 Is your house dry or dusty?

 Old furnaces often lack the ability to moisturize and clean the air in your home.
 Your house air may feel stuffy or stale.
-Does anyone in your family suffer from allergies to airborne dust, mold, pollen, viruses or dander?
-Or does anyone suffer from dry nose, dry throat, or dry skin?
 Other signs may be frequent dust accumulation, static shocks, drooping plants, furniture cracking and musical instruments that do not stay in tune.
 These signs all suggest that your old furnace is not capable of providing you with the comfort you and your need.
 Adding an air purifier or humidifier may eliminate these issues.